NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

 	- Write T0 timestamp to logfile
 - React to launch detected flag
   - Shut down all wifi stuff (AP, webserver, mDNS)
+- Code refactor & cleanup
+  - Move extraneous functions / methods from main.cpp to their own files
+  - Format all code and comments neatly
 - Make documentation webpage
   - Instructions for *everything*
 - OpenLogger serial input (for Quasar data)